Spotify adds merchandise as Dr Dre readies Beats Music

 In conjunction with London-based start-up Songkick, Spotify suggests local gigs and concerts based on the music a user has been listening to.

-Announcing the plans, Spotify's head of artist services, Mark Williamson, said: "We're really excited that Spotify's 24 million music-loving users can now see merchandise and concerts while listening to their favourite artists, and that we, in turn, can provide additional revenue opportunities for artists of all sizes."'Song with banjos'
+Announcing the plans, Spotify's head of artist services, Mark Williamson, said: "We're really excited that Spotify's 24 million music-loving users can now see merchandise and concerts while listening to their favourite artists, and that we, in turn, can provide additional revenue opportunities for artists of all sizes."

 Keeping artists on-side will be a key part of any streaming site's continued success as the market becomes more crowded.